TRaSH-Guides/Guides/docs/Getting-Started/index.md

 Follow these guides on the Radarr page, in order:

 1. [Quality Settings (File Size)](/Radarr/Radarr-Quality-Settings-File-Size/){:target="\_blank" rel="noopener noreferrer"} - Some recommendations to prevent low-quality or fake releases.
-These quality file size settings have been created and tested with information gathered from release comparisons from various sources and information provided by the community.
+These quality file size settings have been created and tested using information gathered from release comparisons across various sources and from the community.
 1. [Recommended naming scheme](/Radarr/Radarr-recommended-naming-scheme/){:target="\_blank" rel="noopener noreferrer"} - Recommended naming scheme provided with the help of the Sonarr/Radarr (Support) Team and information provided by the community to prevent download loops.
 1. [How to set up Quality Profiles](/Radarr/radarr-setup-quality-profiles/){:target="\_blank" rel="noopener noreferrer"} - How to make the most of the Custom Formats, including specifics of our recommended configuration.
 You can use these examples to understand how to set up your preferences.
     - [How to set up Quality Profiles Anime](/Radarr/radarr-setup-quality-profiles-anime/){:target="\_blank" rel="noopener noreferrer"} - Same as above but specific for anime.